-104. Three committees have adopted general comments on the role of national human rights institutions in their work.
+112. Three committees have adopted general comments on the role of national human rights institutions in their work.
 General comment No. 10 of CESCR acknowledges the role of national human rights institutions (NHRIs) in monitoring implementation of the Covenant at the national level.
 In its general recommendation No. 17 concerning the establishment of national institutions to facilitate implementation of the Convention, CERD recommends that where NHRIs have been established, "they should be associated with the preparation of reports."
 The detailed general comment No. 2 (2002) of CRC includes a section on reporting to the Committee and cooperation between NHRIs and United Nations agencies and human rights mechanisms.
 The Committee suggests that NHRIs should contribute independently to the reporting process and "monitor the integrity of government reports to international treaty bodies with respect to children's rights, including through dialogue with the Committee on the Rights of the Child at its pre-sessional working group and with other relevant treaty bodies."
 It also considers it appropriate for States parties to consult with independent human rights institutions during the preparation of their reports to the Committee, provided that the independence of these bodies and their independent role in providing information to the Committee is respected.
-The CRC considers that "it is not appropriate to delegate to NHRIs the drafting of reports or to include them in the government delegation when reports are examined by the Committee."
+The CRC considers that "it is not appropriate to delegate to NHRIs the drafting of reports or to include them in the government delegation when reports are examined by the Committee".

-105. At its thirty-third session in July 2005, CEDAW allowed an NHRI to make an oral presentation to the Committee for the first time.
+113. All treaty bodies regularly invite NHRIs, through the National Institutions and Regional Mechanisms Section of OHCHR and, more recently, the Geneva-based representative of the International Coordinating Committee of National Institutions for the Promotion and Protection of Human Rights, to submit information and attend its sessions.
+At its thirty-third session in July 2005, CEDAW allowed an NHRI to make an oral presentation to the Committee for the first time.
 At its fortieth session in January 2008, the Committee adopted a statement on its relationship with NHRIs, in which the Committee recognized that NHRIs may contribute in various ways to the work of the Committee under the monitoring procedures of the Convention and its Optional Protocol.